2 FlexiBowl® and 2 Cameras#

 Yes |

 In this variant, a single robot operates on both stations.
-The robot is positioned so that it can reach the picking area of each FlexiBowl®, alternating picking between the two stations based on the received commands.
+The robot is positioned so that it can reach the picking area of each FlexiBowl®, alternating picking between the two stations based on the commands received.

-Each station manages its own independent recipe.
-On each station, it is possible to configure a Standard or Mix application, with models of different components within the same recipe.
+Each station runs its own independent recipe.
+A Standard or Mix application can be configured on each station, with different component models within the same recipe.

 Parameter |